bluesky/bluesky/doc/source/metadata.rst

    data!

-   This can be particularly dangerous if ``RE.md`` is backed by a persistent data store (see next section)
+   This can be particularly dangerous if ``RE.md`` is backed by a persistent data store (see next section).

 The ``scan_id``, an integer that the RunEngine automatically increments at the